GillesArcas/Drago/Doc/BigPicture.md

 TExporterImage concerns only board images making TExportedImage to be used by TExporter.

+__TExporterPRE__

+Exports to a canvas to be displayed in the preview window.

-TExporterDOC, TExporterHTM, TExporterPDF, ExporterRTF, TExporterTXT
+__TExporterDOC, TExporterHTM, TExporterPDF, ExporterRTF, TExporterTXT__

-Are respectively used to export to
+Are respectively used to export to MsWord, Html, Pdf, Rtf and text format.

-TExporterIMG, TExporterNFG, TExporterPRE
+__TExporterIMG__

+Exports only the figures.

+__TExporterNFG__

+Only counts the number of figures.

+__TImageExporterBMP__

+Exports figures to BMP format which are finally saved into the various graphic formats (JPG, PNG, GIF and BMP).

+__TImageExporterPDF__

+Exports figures into a list of text comments to be interpreted and inserted in PDF files.

+__TImageExporterTXT, TImageExporterWMF__

+Exports figures into TXT format, or to WMF format (to be inserted in RTF files).